 Join the National Archives in celebrating the 239th anniversary of the adoption of the Declaration of Independence with special events in Washington, DC, at Presidential Libraries nationwide, and online!
 You can see the full press release online here. https://youtu.be/heCz6TWxGvI Celebrate July 4th at the National Archives in Washington, DC The National Archives in Washington, DC, will celebrate … Continue reading Celebrate July 4th with the National Archives in DC, nationwide, and online!

 Today’s post comes from Judith Adkins, an archivist at the Center for Legislative Archives at the National Archives in Washington, DC.
-While the First Congress met for its two sessions in New York City, delegates from Pennsylvania longed to move the seat of government back to Philadelphia, home of the Continental Congress.
-On May 24, … Continue reading Location, Location, Location: Settling on a Capital City
+Senate Resolution that Congress shall meet in Philadelphia, May 24, 1790.
+(Records of the U.S. Senate, National Archives) While the First Congress met for its two sessions in New York City, delegates from Pennsylvania … Continue reading Location, Location, Location: Settling on a Capital City

 At 1 p.m. on October 17, the doors to the National Archives Museum on Constitution Avenue opened for the first time since September 30.
 Archivist of the United States David Ferriero greeted the first visitors to enter the building.
 “It’s really nice to see people roaming the halls again.
 I’m proud of the fact that we … Continue reading Archivist welcomes visitors back to the National Archives

 If you visited the National Archives in Washington, DC, last year and waited in line on the Constitution Avenue side of the building on your way to see our Charters of Freedom, you may have seen a red cart with a big red umbrella and a sign that says "Ask the Question."
 And now, you … Continue reading Facial Hair Friday: Our very own beard!